 However, we understand asking you to part ways with both your curling iron and your blow-dryer is asking a lot at first.
 If you're still connected to your tool, Osborn's got some tips for you: "When it comes to drying the hair loosely—low speed and low heat—working with the hands is essential for a more relaxed vibe versus controlling the texture first by smoothing the hair with a round brush and then tonging it; lightly brushing through will give a more refined look.

 When it comes to finishing the look, keep in mind the desired end result: If you're interested in styling a more relaxed vibe, don't use hair spray.
-Instead, opt for a product like BedHead by TIGI Head Rush or Catwalk Camera Ready for shine with no hold.
-If it's more definition you're looking for, this can be achieved with a texture powder balm in Joyride or Get Twisted, which is an anti-frizz finishing spray.
+Instead, opt for a product like BedHead Headrush ($21) or Catwalk Camera Ready ($21) for shine with no hold.
+If it's more definition you're looking for, this can be achieved with a texture powder balm in Joyride ($18) or Get Twisted ($22), which is an anti-frizz finishing spray.
 Either way, keep it light, as the best thing about wavy hair is the movement—too much product and you lose that."

 Use the Right Products

-And for those of us with frizz-prone hair, celebrity stylist Kenna Kennor and the man responsible for Gigi Hadid’s awesome pink pony recommends using his must-have—Evo's Lockdown Smoothing Treatment.
+And for those of us with frizz-prone hair, celebrity stylist Kenna Kennor and the man responsible for Gigi Hadid’s awesome pink pony recommends using his must-have—Evo's Lockdown Smoothing Treatment ($35).
 "It's an amazing leave-in treatment designed to control frizz and add shine."

 Kennor also assures us it's really easy to get sexy waves—your hair just needs some grit, and volume will follow.
-"Once you get out of the shower, spritz wet hair with Evo Salty Dog Sea Salts Sray and Day of Grace Leave-In Conditioner."
-He explains that using a leave-in conditioner will keep the hair smooth while the sea salt will give hair some texture.
+"Once you get out of the shower, spritz wet hair with Evo Salty Dog Sea Salts Spray ($29) and a leave-in conditioner" He explains that using a leave-in conditioner will keep the hair smooth while the sea salt will give hair some texture.

 Fellow celebrity stylist and founder of Vo Blow, Kim Vo, agrees sea-salt texture sprays will create a nice wave.
 Says Vo of her favorite trick for this style, "Scrunch up your hair after spraying it" for even more texture.